How to apply

 - Write a one-page personal statement that clearly addresses each of the following topics.
 (Use 1-inch margins and a font no smaller than 11 points.)
 If you are applying for more than one opportunity, write a separate personal statement for each.

 - NCAR and SIParCS embrace a work environment that is inclusive, diverse, and equitable.
 SIParCS is dedicated to enhancing the diversity of future high performance computing and scientific communities and sharing our science with a broader audience.
 Describe how you, based on your personal background and life experiences (including social, cultural, familial, educational, leadership or future plans, or other opportunities or challenges) will contribute to this community during and after participation in SIParCS.

 - Why you are interested in your chosen project.

 - Your technical interests and skills that are not covered in your resume, CV, or transcript.

 - How this program addresses your educational and career goals.

 - What you expect to gain from participating in this program.

-Request letters of recommendation early so you can submit your references’ contact information by January 13, 2023.
+Request letters of recommendation early so you can submit your references’ contact information by January 17, 2023 (extended from January 13).
 If the information is not submitted by then, your application will be considered incomplete.

 Reach out to two people who can speak to your academic work and/or work ethic and ask if they are willing to serve as references.
 Academics-related references are preferred.
 Here is some guidance to review before you reach out.